Valgorithms/TwitchPHP/README.md

 	'socket_options' => [
         'dns' => '8.8.8.8', // Can change DNS provider
 	],
-	'verbose' => false, // Additional output to console (useful for debugging)
+	'verbose' => true, // Additional output to console (useful for debugging TwitchPHP) 'debug' => false, // Additional output to console (useful for debugging communications with Twitch)

 	//Custom commands
 	'commandsymbol' => [ // Process commands if a message starts with a prefix in this array